 Head Coach (7th Season)

-The Carolina Shockwave Volleyball Club (CSVC) is under the direction of Tangela Faulkner, who is entering her sixth season as the Club Director.
+The Carolina Shockwave Volleyball Club (CSVC) is under the direction of Tangela Faulkner, who is entering her seventh season as the Club Director.
 She is in her first season as head coach at West Johnston High School located in Benson, NC.

 Faulkner has coached her team to taking first place in tournaments over 20 times and taking second place more than 10 times while playing at the division 1 level!
 Although the program is very young, ALL players that have graduated were offered to play on the collegiate level.
-Faulkner is in the Athletics Hall of Fame at Mount Olive University as a two time all conference honoree for both basketball and volleyball.
+Faulkner is in the Athletics Hall of Fame at University of Mount Olive as a two time all conference honoree for both basketball and volleyball.
 Ranked fifth in the nation in scoring with school record 22.4 points per game and averaged 9.7 rebounds per game as a junior scoring a total of 605 points which is the second highest season total in school history, and became the only Trojan women’s basketball player to score 1000 points in two seasons.
 She led her volleyball team in kills and blocks as a junior and finished second in conference in hitting percentage and fifth in kills as a senior, helping MOU win its only volleyball conference championship.